 The widebody 777-300ER aircraft is a stretched version of its 777-200 and 777-200ER counterparts.
-With a stretched fuselage increasing passenger capacity, these aircraft are capable of transporting 63 additional passengers in a typical three class configuration or 110 additional passengers in a single class than their shorter siblings.
-The newer technology and operating economics of the 777 family have made it one of the most popular widebody aircraft families of all times.
+With a stretched fuselage increasing passenger capacity, the aircraft is capable of transporting 63 additional passengers in a typical three class configuration, or 110 additional passengers in a single class, than its shorter siblings.
+The newer technology and operating economics of the 777 family have made it one of the most popular widebody aircraft families of all time.